octplane/octplane.github.io/hugo/content/compos/_index.md

 - A [Roland SH-4D](https://amzn.to/46BTerG), 4 voice Synth with a kit track.
 Powerful and deep, it's a very nice and polished machine I'm still exploring (a new firmware went out this year and I'm still digging in the docs),
 - A [Pocket Operator Arcade](https://amzn.to/4gxq4hL), blip-blop machine, outputting nice 8bits sounds.
 Very fun,
 - A [Korg Volca Drum](https://amzn.to/4221WOy) I bought almost randomly.
 Seems like a very nice synthetic drum machine, full of potential,
+- A [Novation Circuit Rhythm](https://amzn.to/3IzDfCe) (second hand), bought for its sampling capabilities, I enjoy its simple but OK sequencer with its song mode.
+A bit too much on the Hip Hop side for me, but still very fun to use,
 - A [Livetrak l6](https://amzn.to/423Lopc) to connect all these things together and to my Mac.
 I love this mixer,
-- A [Novation Circuit Rhythm](https://amzn.to/3IzDfCe) (second hand), bought for its sampling capabilities, I enjoy its simple but OK sequencer with its song mode.
-A bit too much on the Hip Hop side for me, but still very fun to use,
 - A pair of [DT900 Pro X](https://amzn.to/427Cabv) (second hand) to monitor all that.
 The Open version so that my wife can talk to me when I'm working without having to shout through the sounds.
+- A newly arrived (M8 Tracker model:02](https://dirtywave.com/products/m8-tracker-model-02), a real joy!

 Gear I sold: